nsfcac/repacss-user-guide/docs/connecting/index.md

 # Establishing Connections to REPACSS

-!!! info "Purpose of this Page"
 This document provides detailed instructions on establishing secure remote connections to the REPACSS high-performance computing system at Texas Tech University.

 ---